-This guide walks through installing a code snippet in the header of your site that allows you to publish signup forms from your Klaviyo account to your site.
+Learn how to publish Klaviyo signup forms and track site activity on your website by installing a code snippet in the header or footer of your site.
 This is a one-time installation that updates automatically when you add new forms or edit existing forms within the Signup Forms tab of your account.

 The following integrations automatically install klaviyo.js: